sgammon/rules_graalvm/README.md

 )
 ```

+> [!IMPORTANT]
-**Note:** In the legacy rules, you don't have to specify `native_image_tool`, but on the other hand,
-the default target `@graalvm//:native-image` is hard-coded in.
-If you use a different repository name
-make sure to add the `native_image_tool` attribute to point to `@yourrepo//:native-image`.
+> In the legacy rules, you don't have to specify `native_image_tool`, but on the other hand, the default target `@graalvm//:native-image` is hard-coded in.
+If you use a different repository name make sure to add the `native_image_tool` attribute to point to `@yourrepo//:native-image`.

-## Examples

-See the list of [examples](./docs/examples.md), which are used as continuous integration tests.
-Examples are available
-for Bazel 4-7.

 ## Hermeticity / strictness